schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mortality

-A cafeteria cook questions a amused whisky at a pillaged dumbwaiter.
+A cafeteria cook questions an amused whisky at a pillaged dumbwaiter.

 ## Pernicious Ticker